OWASP/owasp-mastg/Document/Testcases/0x01a_OMTG-DATAST_Android.md

 Every Android-compatible device supports a shared "[external storage][5e4c3059]" that you can use to save files.
 This can be a removable storage media (such as an SD card) or an internal (non-removable) storage.
 Files saved to the external storage are world-readable and can be modified by the user when they enable USB mass storage to transfer files on a computer.
-Within an Activity the following code might be used to store sensitive information in the variable string persistently to the external storage:
+Within an Activity the following code might be used to store sensitive information in the variable password persistently to the external storage:

 ```java
 File file = new File (Environment.getExternalFilesDir(), "password.txt");